Comentum Site Map

 Setting MySQL Variables

-use the above show variables; to display variables and set a variable by typing:
+use the above show variables; to display variables and

 set variable=value;